 End or reduce the appointment no sooner than the end of the quarter in which the notice of layoff is provided; and

-Use its best efforts to place the affected ESE in another salaried, bargaining unit position with a similar term and, if possible, similar compensation.
+Use its best efforts to place the affected ESE in another salaried, bargaining unit position with a similar term and similar compensation.

+Hourly ESEs.
+For ESEs in hourly positions whose positions are affected by a layoff or involuntary reduction in hours, the University will:

+End the appointment or reduce the number of hours paid as listed in the appointment letter no sooner than the end of the quarter in which the notice of layoff is provided; and

+Use its best efforts to place the affected ESE in another bargaining unit position with a similar term and similar compensation.